Skip to content

 Gary’s production executive role in his previous job at Arts Council England saw him working with artists including Steve McQueen, Carol Morley, Andrew Kötting and Clio Barnard.
 He conceived the Moving Image Initiative partnership with the UK Film Council’s New Cinema Fund, commissioning shorts for multi-platform exhibition and developing feature projects.
 He has co-directed several shorts with artist Tim Shore that have screened around the world.

-Gary also works part-time in the Film team at the British Council, as programme manager for film projects in East Asia and China, and on cross artform project across music, visual arts and science.
+Gary previously worked in the Film team at the British Council, as programme manager for film projects in East Asia and China, and on cross artform project across music, visual arts and science.
 He is a trustee of the Stuart Croft Foundation and a Fellow of the Royal Society of Arts.

 Animate Projects is an Arts Council England National Portfolio Organisation.